Garage Door Refinishing Service in Los Angeles, CA

 Garage Door Refinishing

 Wooden garage doors add natural beauty and depth to any home.
 In fact, they can take up as much as 20 to 40% of the front exterior of your home.
 So it goes without saying that they need to look absolutely perfect all the time.
 Direct sun and Nature’s elements bombard protective coatings and break them down in a relatively short amount of time if not properly serviced and maintained.
 Our professional garage door refinishing services reverse unwanted changes such as blistering, peeling, or oxidizing and restore the vibrant original natural wood look.
 Why trust a handyman or person who paints with such an important feature of your home?
-Over 18 years of experience and our detailed garage door refinishing techniques will not only save your wood garage door investment, but will enhance the look of your entire home.
+We have over 20 years of experience and our detailed home restoration and garage door refinishing techniques will not only save your wood garage door investment but will enhance the look of your entire home.

 Failing coatings that have cracked, blistered, oxidized, or peeled need to be entirely stripped from the wood.
 Attempting to save a finish that is failing compromises the look and integrity of a new coating and is a total waste of time and money.

 Protective coatings are designed to slow down the effects of Mother Nature’s weathering process.
 The best way to keep your newly restored garage door in stellar condition is with planned maintenance.
-We will formulate a plan schedule according to the microclimate and exposure your door receives.
-Maintenance ultimately needs to be performed whoever visually necessary regardless of projected timeframes.
-Maintenance consist of wiping the surface clean to remove dust and debris.
+We will formulate a planned schedule according to the microclimate and exposure your door receives.
+Maintenance consists of wiping the surface clean to remove dust and debris.
 The door will be lightly scuffed sanded so that the maintenance coat will bond and adhere.
 The surfaces will be coated with one to two layers of clear coat.
 This technique will keep a strong and fresh coating on your garage door all the time.
 Planned maintenance will keep the surfaces from ever needing a full garage door refinishing.

 Protecting New Garage Doors